Nikon Remote

 2007 Nikon introduced this wireless transmitter to be used with the

-Nikon D80 and Nikon D200 digital reflex cameras.
-Any laptop/notebook
+Nikon D200 digital reflex camera.
+Any laptop/notebook should be installed

 WT-4